retrobone/Cricket07ReDir/README.md

 # Cricket07ReDir
-Real file names of md5 hashed files of Cricket 07 documented
+Real file names of md5 hashed files of Cricket 07 documented in .csv file